alorman/4Runner-Seat-Heat/README.md

 |               | JKL 39-02-6A | Blue-White |
 |               | JKL 39-02-7A | White      |

-Replacement bulbs (as opposed to holders) are availble from JKL as part number 23 (note: JKL, please find a more unique part number).
-Availible from Mouser [here](https://www.mouser.com/ProductDetail/JKL-Components/23?qs=gp8goBkfC5ERjlYH8%2FoU0w%3D%3D)
+Replacement bulbs (as opposed to holders) are available from JKL as part number 23 (note: JKL, please find a more unique part number).
+Available from Mouser [here](https://www.mouser.com/ProductDetail/JKL-Components/23?qs=gp8goBkfC5ERjlYH8%2FoU0w%3D%3D)

 ## New Center Console